 Both Jesus and Paul relied on the truths contained in verses following Jesus command to the keep asking, keep seeking, keep knocking.
 “For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 “Or what man is there among you who, when his son asks for a loaf, will give him a stone?
 “Or if he asks for a fish, he will not give him a snake, will he?
 “If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give what is good to those who ask Him!”
 (Matthew 7:8–11, NASB95) Jesus and Paul brought their pain, need, and struggle before God; knowing that they could trust God regardless of the answer.
 They didn’t stomp off declaring that God didn’t love them when He answered contrary to their initial desires but instead held onto the will of God revealed in the answer.

 The point of this is to keep on praying and to take the time to listen for God’s response instead of quickly giving up.
 Be willing for God to answer your need but perhaps not in the way you see as being the best.
 Trust that God will answer according to His will and His love for you as a father.
 Give God room to move, be specific with the need but grant God freedom to respond as He sees fit.
 Too often we try to box God in, we see the unexpected bill sitting on our desk and pray that God will provide an unexpected check.
 But perhaps He desires something greater like a breakthrough in a totally different area.
 So as needs, struggles, and pains arise then pray and listen!
 If necessary pray again, listening and expecting God’s answer.
 And perhaps pray and listen some more – God will answer, the question is whether our hearts are in tune with His answer.
 Oh, and don’t give up after three tries.
-If it took three times for Jesus and Paul to be at rest in God’s answer it will might take you and I nine or ninety times to arrive at the same place.
+If it took three times for Jesus and Paul to be at rest in God’s answer it may take you and I nine mer ninety times to arrive at the same place.
 Pray, listen, pray and listen again, and finally pray and listen some more.